nozzlegear/ShopifySharp/readme.md

 # Version 5.0.0

-**A complete migration guide for going from v4.x to v5.x is coming soon!** The biggest change by far is the way you'll list objects in v5.
+**A complete migration guide for going from v4.x to v5.x is located here:** [https://nozzlegear.com/shopify/shopifysharp-version-5-migration-guide](https://nozzlegear.com/shopify/shopifysharp-version-5-migration-guide).
+The biggest change by far is the way you'll list objects in v5.
 Shopify has implemented a sort of "linked list" pagination, which means you _cannot_ request arbitrary pages any longer (e.g. "give me page 5 of orders").

 Instead, you now have to walk through each page, following the link from one page to the next, to get where you need to go.
 As long as Shopify is caching the results, this should improve the speed with which your application can list large swathes of objects at once (e.g. when importing all of a user's orders into your application).
 However, this makes things like letting your users navigate to an arbitrary page of orders in your app impossible.
 At best, you'll only be able to show links to the next page or previous page.